 George is an interdisciplinary scientist who works on all aspects of Parkinson’s disease and related disorders.
 He is the Deputy Director of the Eskitis Institute, Griffith University and holds adjunct positions at the University of Queensland, RBWH and Princess Alexandra Hospital.
 George has authored over 100 research publications including articles in the Lancet, JAMA, Lancet Neurology and Annals of Neurology.
 He is also is an advocate for people affected by Parkinson’s disease and serves as the President of Parkinson’s Queensland.

-Steve is a Chartered Accountant and has been a partner with Ernst & Young for over 25 years.
-Steve is the Financial Services Accounts Leader for EY in Asia Pacific and as an assurance partner has led the audit of a number of large Australian multinational listed companies.
+Steve is a Chartered Accountant and was a partner with Ernst & Young for over 25 years leaving in late 2018.
+Steve was the Financial Services Accounts Leader for EY in Asia Pacific and as an assurance partner has led the audit of a number of large Australian multinational listed companies.
 He is a graduate of the Company Directors Course at the Australian Institute of Company Directors.

 Glenn has been a member of many Government advisory committees and an active member of the National Aged Care Alliance.
 He became Chair of Alzheimer’s Disease International in April 2015 and is an independent Board Member of Parkinson’s Australia.

-Andrew is married to Karen and they have two grown up sons with three grand children.
+Mike is married to Jill and they have two grown up sons with three grand children.